- Chief of State:

 - Hashemite Kingdom of Jordan

-- Adopted: 1952; Established a constitutional monarchy, separation of powers among executive and legislative while judicial remains independent, establishes rights of citizens.
+- Adopted: 1947, but revised and ratified in 1952; Established a constitutional monarchy, separation of powers among executive and legislative while judicial remains independent, establishes rights of citizens.

 - Government Type: